magento/knowledge-base/src/troubleshooting/general/payservices-report-info-delayed.md

 ## Solution

-This issue of delayed reporting data will be resolved for our General Availability (GA) release.
+This issue of delayed reporting data for Order payment status reports will be resolved for our General Availability (GA) release.
+Payout reports may still incur a delay because of the dependency on PayPal's data publishing timeframe.